isomerpages/enterprisesg-sac-old/courses/_posts/2021/2021-10-21-ISO-IEC-17021-1-2015-Mgmt-Sys-Cert-Course.md

 **Course Fee:** SGD 331.70 (inclusive of GST)

 **Course Mode:**\
-Virtual (Details will be provoded nearer to the training dates)
+Virtual (Details will be provided nearer to the training dates)

 **Objective:-**\
 This 2-day course will help the participants from the certification bodies to understand the interpretation of the standard requirements.